raspberrypilearning/binary-hero/en/step_6.md

 reset timer
 ```

-Each of your lists should now contain five numbers.
+Each of your lists should now contain six numbers.

 ![Lists of notes and times](images/load-list-test.png)
 --- /task ---